 For the team, for the clients

 As a result, you get a tool that creates the spreadsheet for you.
 You can share the spreadsheet with all the parties involved, using built-in Google Apps collaboration features.
-In the config, you can define what format do you want: BableSheet is currently supporting JSON, XLIFF, iOS and Android text files, but thanks to plugin architecture any other desired format can be easily introduced.
-You can also decide if you want to generate one big file or do you want to split the translation into multiple files using either tags or sections.
-It’s a one-liner that can be executed on local machine or during a CI build.
+In the config, you can define what format do you want: BableSheet is currently supporting Android, iOS, JSON, Yaml, Xliff, gettext (an updated list) text files, but thanks to plugin architecture any other desired format can be easily introduced.
+You can also decide if you want to generate one big file or split the translation into multiple files using either tags or sections.
+It’s a one-liner that can be executed on a local machine or during a CI build.

 Probably the most important thing about BabelSheet is that it’s very intuitive both for your team and for your clients.
-It makes the collaboration super easy, so you can wrap up the translations faster than with the more complicated tools – making sure that what happened to the Babel Tower won’t repeat in your project. 😉
+It makes the collaboration super easy, so you can wrap up the translations faster than with the more complicated tools – making sure that what happened to the Babel Tower won’t happen to your project. 😉

 Most of open-source projects made by The Software House are multi-purpose.
 We made them available to the public, but we also use them in our commercial projects.
 After all, they are made to address common software development challenges.
 One of the projects called for a Node.js microservice responsible for serving translations to other microservices in real-time.
 It wasn’t possible with the original Babelsheet.

 We decided to rewrite Babelsheet so that it can function as Node.js microservice.
 However, it can still be used in the usual way – by rebuilding translations to get files to work with.
 With an additional masking mechanism, you can also fetch only the parts of the translation that you need.